akshitakaul2002/Netflix-movies-exploratory-data-analysis/README.md

 ### ✅ Data Cleaning
 - Checked missing values and duplicates
 - Converted columns into correct formats
-- Cleaned duration and date fields
+- Cleaned duration and date field
+- split genres into a list and then explode our dataframe to have only one genre per row for each movie

 ### ✅ Exploratory Analysis
 - Year-wise trends in Netflix movies